TALXIS/docs/src/en/developer-guide/applications/solution-components/general.md

 ### **Version**
 Every component with .xml file suffix contains paramater `<IntroducedVersion>`.
-Please try to check this attribute and replace this attribute with 1.0.0.0 version while contributing.
+Please try to check this attribute and replace this attribute with 1.0.0.0 version while contributing into projects.

 **Example:**
 ```xml